Course Offering Formats

 - Real-time virtual, in which courses will have faculty instruction live on certain days and times.
 These sections will have specific meeting days/times listed.
 Students do not report to campus during those meeting times but are required to be engaged in the course online during those days/times.

-The college expects fall course offerings to fit into three types.
+The college expects fall course offerings to fit into five types.

 How to Read Course Offerings